Vortices in a parity-invariant Maxwell-Chern-Simons model: Explicit vortex solutions

-An immediate development of the present work is the search for Bogomoln'yi lower bounds for the energy, whose saturation would give rise to a set of first order equations and possibly to the existence of self-dual vortices.
-This is work already in progress, and the results will be reported soon in a forthcoming paper.
-Once this has been accomplished, the investigation of a supersymmetric extension of this model becomes natural, since it is well-known that self-duality and supersymmetry are intimately related, as one can see for example in Refs.~\cite{Susy1, Susy3, Susy4, Susy5}.
-This will be the subject of a future work.

-\section{Vortex solutions for different $K_i$'s}
+\subsection{Vortex solutions for different $K_i$'s}

-In this appendix, we investigate the existence of vortex solutions and their main properties upon varying the coefficients $K_i$.
-In the following, we will use as a reference the case $K_1 = K_2 = K_3 = 1$, already studied in the main text, and change each $K_i$ by a factor of two keeping the others fixed, to find different vortex solutions and compare their main features.
+In this section, we investigate the existence of vortex solutions and their main properties upon varying the coefficients $K_i$.
+In the following, we will use as a reference the case $K_1 = K_2 = K_3 = 1$, already studied in the last sections, and change each $K_i$ by a factor of two keeping the others fixed, to find different vortex solutions and compare their main features.

 Focusing first in the case $m=0, n=1$, the variation of $K_i$ led to qualitatively similar scalar and gauge profiles, and the trivialization property already highlighted before.
 As one can see from Fig.~\ref{Eln1m0variak}, the electric field qualitative behavior is the same for all the values considered: zero at the origin, attaining a finite non-zero maximum value at some distance and decaying to zero at large distances.
 Notice that by varying $K_1$, there are only small changes in the profile.
 By lowering $K_2$, we can observe a more pronounced decay and an improvement in its maximum value.
 On the other hand, by increasing $K_3$ we observe a sensible increase at the absolute value of the maximum electric field value, accompanied by a more pronounced decay and a small shift in the position where this maximum occur.